core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Furthermore, the server complies with the following points.

-* The server MUST NOT self-manage OSCORE groups and provide the related keying material in the informative response for any other purpose than the protection of group observations, as defined in this document.
+* The server MUST NOT self-manage OSCORE groups and provide the related keying material in the informative response for any other purpose than the protection of the phantom requests and the multicast notifications in group observations that it hosts, as defined in this document.

-   The server MAY use the same self-managed OSCORE group to protect the phantom request and the multicast notifications of multiple group observations it hosts.
+   The server MAY use the same self-managed OSCORE group to protect the phantom request and the multicast notifications of multiple group observations that it hosts.

 * The server MUST NOT provide in the informative response the keying material of other OSCORE groups it is or has been a member of.